Gamemode4Dev/GM4_Datapacks/1.21/generated/smithed_readmes/lib_trees.md

 ## Custom Saplings
 ### Leaf Drops
 When a leaf marker is no longer in a leaf block, it will run the `#gm4_trees:destroy_leaf` function tag at the location of the leaf marker.
-The function tag should call a verification function to check if the marker was a custom marker from your datapack:
+The function tag should call a verification function to check if the marker was a custom marker from your data pack:
 ```mcfunction
 execute if entity @s[tag=LEAF_IDENTIFIER_TAG] run function ...
 ```